 It’s been a crazy cold winter around here.
 My defense against the daily chill has been layering sweaters and cooking lots of soup.

-To keep my soup slurping interesting, I made an excellent Chicken Tortilla Soup recipe that was posted on the University of New Hampshire’s Healthy Services page (for some reason they have removed all the recipes from the site).
+To keep slurping soup interesting, this excellent Chicken Tortilla Soup recipe – that was posted on the University of New Hampshire’s Healthy Services page (for some reason it has now been removed) will do the trick.

-Even though the original recipe doesn’t call for browning the chicken in the skillet it’s a sure-fire way to add another element of oomph to this soup!
+The second way, is to brown the chicken in the skillet.
+It’s a sure-fire way to add another element of oomph to this soup!

 To finish cooking the chicken, submerge the partially cooked halves in the broth, cover, and let simmer for 15 minutes.

 Once the chicken halves are cooked through, fish them out of the broth, slice into strips and stir all that good lookin’ chicken back in!

 And, if you have tortilla chips eat this soup like nachos.
 It’s the best!